Courses offered in Winter Semester 2022 (starting from May 2022)

 Similarly, the programme of East European studies had been in existence for over four decades in the School.
 With changing geo-political realities, this programme had worked within the framework of four different nomenclatures.
 During the late fifties and sixties it was a part of the International Politics and Commonwealth Studies Programme at the ISIS.
 In the late sixties it became part of Centre for Russian and East European Studies.
 In 1975 it started working within the larger Centre called Centre for Soviet and East European Studies.
 From Soviet disintegration to the latest restructuring, it functioned within the Centre for Russian, Central Asian and East European Studies.
 The division has seen its role changing from studying Eastern European countries under the socialist system to understanding radical economic and political transformations of the region towards democratic societies and market economies.

-In view of the growing importance of European Studies in India, the University Grants Commission (UGC) has recognised the Centre for European Studies as the centre of advance studies and research on Europe by granting special assistance under Area Studies Programme (presently under the project mode).
+In view of the growing importance of European Studies in India, the University Grants Commission (UGC) recognised the Centre for European Studies as the Centre of advance studies and research on Europe and granted special assistance under the Area Studies Programme.

 The Centre has pursued projects in partnership with universities and research institutions and think tanks working on Europe from around the world and aims to continue building on this.
 International and national academic conferences, workshops, ambassadors’ roundtable and special lectures are regularly organized by the Centre on matters related to Europe and Indo-European affairs and the Centre continues to do so in future.
 A number of prominent speakers from academia, politics, diplomacy and media regularly deliver lectures at the Centre on European developments.
 The Centre plans to sponsor a series of public lecture on Europe featuring distinguished speakers from both India and Europe.